 Because of The Great Benefic’s massive size, the sunlight reflected from its surface is illuminated so brightly that Jupiter isn’t considered just a planet.
 The King of heavenly bodies orbiting around the Sun is also categorized as a star in its own right due to its magnitude of brightness.
 Thus The Great Benefic’s “light” comes into play with the marking of saints and holy people at large.

 The Hindus were the first to incorporate the image of the “halo” as a cosmic marking of a person who was seen as blessed or whose actions were considered holy.
 A halo is theorized to be a person’s aura radiating from their third eye, or mid-forehead and tinged a rich gold color that encircles the perimeter of the head .
 The Hindus depicted their gods and high priests with halos as an indication of directly receiving the shine, or light from “The Great Benefic”, Jupiter.
 A few centuries later the early Christian Church incorporated the halo in their depictions of Jesus Christ to show that He was marked as the Son of God.
 They then expanded upon the imagery of the halo to indicate any Christian who acted out of saintliness.
-Hence, holy men and women deemed to be Christian saints were immortalized in iconography with halos shining around their heads as captured in the image of the Santa-esque saint seen below.
+Thus holy men and women deemed to be saintly in action were immortalized in Christian iconography with halos shining around their heads as captured in the image of the Santa-esque saint seen below.

-Although Santa Claus is an image accepted by non-Christians, his name alone implies saintliness (Santa = Saint).
-In order to fully comprehend how Mr. Claus came to be, we must first examine the saint whose life is the foundation which inspired the genesis of this icon of holiday cheer that’s associated with generosity and goodwill right through to the present day.
+Although Santa Claus is accepted and received by both Christians and non-Christians, his name alone implies saintliness (Santa = Saint).
+In order to fully comprehend how the wildly popular Mr. Claus became as such, we must first examine the saint whose life is the foundation behind this icon of holiday cheer that represents both generosity and goodwill with yearly regularity right through to the present day.

-Part III and the life of the real St. Nick soon to follow!
+Part III and the life of the real St. Nick up next!

 Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.